Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 • Public toilets: Available at Charlotte Pass and Rawson Pass

 The trail begins at Charlotte Pass (1,835 m), a trailhead for several other hikes.
 Even early in the morning, parking can fill up quickly.
 If you do this hike on a long weekend or during Christmas break, I recommend arriving as early as possible.
-It will be easier to find a parking spot along the road closer to the start of the trail.
+We arrived just before 7 am and managed to park very close to the trailhead, but by the time we returned, there was nearly a kilometre-long line of cars parked along the road.
+Coming later will easily add 1-2 km to your hike.

 Main Range Walk is a loop, so it can be completed in either direction.
-We hiked anticlockwise, and many reviews recommend hiking anticlockwise.
-This way, you do the steepest sections earlier in the day while your legs are still fresh, and finish with a mostly downhill stretch.
+We hiked anticlockwise.
+This way, we covered the steepest sections earlier in the day, while we were still fresh, and finished with a mostly downhill stretch.

 For those looking to extend the adventure, there’s also the option to turn this into a multi-day hike, with detours to Australia’s Eleven Highest Peaks.